JCBalabuch/Back_PiraticaNuntium/README.md

 ## Overview

-Back Piratica Nuntium is a backend application designed to manage and serve content for the Piratica Nuntium project.
-This project aims to provide a robust and scalable backend solution for handling data and serving it to clients.
+Piratica Nuntium is a backend application designed to manage and deliver content for the Piratica Nuntium project.
+This project aims to provide a backend solution for scraping the https://news.ycombinator.com/news page and then saving the data obtained in a MongoDB database, so that it can then be consulted from the frontend.

 ## Features

 - RESTful API for data management
-- User authentication and authorization
 - Data storage and retrieval
-- Integration with third-party services (if applicable)
 - Configuration management using `vercel.json`

 ## Technologies Used

 - Node.js
-- Express.js (or any other framework you are using)
+- Express.js
-- MongoDB (or any other database)
+- MongoDB
 - Git for version control
 - Vercel for deployment